NadTr/laravel-album-database/readme.md

 Returns all the albums

 #### GET `/album/?id=10`
-Returns an album by id.
+Returns the album with the id 10.

 #### GET `/search/?param=name`
-Returns all the albums whose artis name or album name contain the word `name`.
+Returns all the albums whose artist name or album name contain the word `name`.
+(It can be a part of a word)

 #### POST `/album`
 Only takes JSON as input.